Data-driven control of continuous-time systems: A synthesis-operator approach: Informativity of noisy data for quadratic stabilization

-We characterize data informativity for quadratic stabilization in the presence of noise.
+We now characterize the informativity of noisy data.
 This characterization is a continuous-time analogue of \cite[Theorem~5.1]{Waarde2023SIAM}.
-A similar result with some approximation errors was obtained for discrete sequences transformed from continuous-time data via polynomial orthogonal bases in \cite[Theorem~5]{Rapisarda2024}.
-Note that the products of the synthesis operators and their adjoints, such as $\Xi_{\sd}\Xi_{\sd}^*$ and $\Xi \Xi_{\sd}^* = (\Xi_{\sd}\Xi ^*)^{\top}$, are matrices that can be computed by using Lemma~\ref{lem:adjoint}. \begin{theorem} Suppose that the data $\mathfrak{D}=(x,u,\tau)$ and the constant $c \geq 0$ satisfy Assumption~\ref{assump:true_sys_noise}.
-Let $\Xi$ and $\Xi_{\sd}$ be the synthesis operator and the differentiated synthesis operator associated with $x$, respectively.
-Let $\Upsilon$ be the synthesis operator associated with $u$.
-Then the following statements are equivalent: \begin{enumerate} {\textup{(\roman{enumi})}} \item The data $(x,u,\tau)$ are informative for quadratic stabilization under the noise class $\Delta_{c}[0,\tau]$. \item There exist matrices $P \in \mathbb{S}^{n}$, $L \in \mathbb{R}^{m \times n}$ and a scalar $\alpha \geq 0$ such that $P\succ 0$ and
+A similar result, up to truncation errors, was obtained for discrete sequences transformed from continuous-time data via polynomial orthogonal bases in \cite[Theorem~5]{Rapisarda2024}.
+The following theorem gives a necessary and sufficient LMI condition for informativity without approximation.
+In this theorem, a central role is again played by products of the synthesis operators and their adjoints, whose formulae are provided in Lemma~\ref{lem:adjoint}. \begin{theorem} Suppose that the data $\mathfrak{D}=(x,u) \in \Gamma_{\tau}$ and the noise-intensity parameter $c \geq 0$ satisfy Assumption~\ref{assump:true_sys_noise}.
+Let $(X_{\sd},X,U)$ be the synthesis operator triple associated with $(x,u)$.
+Then the following statements are equivalent: \begin{enumerate} {\textup{(\roman{enumi})}} \item The data $(x,u)$ are informative for quadratic stabilization under the noise class $\Delta_{\tau,c}$. \item There exist matrices $P \in \mathbb{S}^{n}$, $L \in \mathbb{R}^{m \times n}$ and a scalar $\alpha \geq 0$ such that $P\succ 0$ and

 \end{enumerate} Furthermore, if statement (ii) holds, then $K \coloneqq LP^{-1}$ is such that $A+BK$ is Hurwitz for all $(A,B) \in \Sigma_{\mathfrak{D},c}$. \end{theorem}